Essential tasks for business owners for FY24

 Finalise Your Single Touch Payroll (STP) Declaration

-By 14 July 2024, remember to finalise your Single Touch Payroll (STP) declaration and ensure all the information is accurate.
+Employers must finalise Single Touch Payroll (STP) data for FY25 by 14 July 2025 and ensure all the information is accurate.
 STP streamlines payroll reporting to the Australian Taxation Office (ATO) and it's crucial to submit your finalisation declaration promptly.

 Lodge Your Payroll Tax Declarations

-If you operate in Victoria and have gross wages over 700k, you must lodge and pay your FY24 Victorian Annual Payroll Tax Reconciliation by 21st July 2024.
+If you operate in Victoria and have gross wages over $900,000, you must lodge and pay your FY25 Victorian Annual Payroll Tax Reconciliation by 21 July 2025.
 Make sure to include fringe benefits provided to employees or eligible payments made to contractors when calculating the taxable value.

 Taxable Payments Annual Report (TPAR)

-For the year ended 30 June 2024, businesses in certain industries need to report the total payments they make to each contractor, each year.
+If your business is required to lodge a Taxable Payments Annual Report (TPAR) for the year ending 30 June 2025, the 2024/25 TPAR must be lodged by 28 August 2025.
+Businesses in certain industries need to report the total payments they make to each contractor, each year.
 The following details need to be reported for the contractors:

 • ABN